Discrimination of neutron-$\gamma$ in the low energy regime using machine learning for an EJ-276D plastic scintillator: Machine Learning

-For MLPBNN, the first three hidden layers consist of N+4, N+4, and N+2 nodes where N represents the number of variables.
+For MLPBNN, the convergence of the algorithm is tested with different numbers of hidden layers.The first three hidden layers consist of N+4, N+4, and N+2 nodes where N represents the number of variables.
 Apart from the three input variable nodes, MLPBNN uses a bias node.
 A bias node provides a constant input to the nodes in the next layer and have their own weights associated with each connection which is also learned during training.
 The activation function in our case is a non linear sigmoid function which is represented by $\mathrm{tanh~(x)}$.
 This function introduces a nonlinearity into the network, allowing it to learn complex patterns in the data.
 In order to reduce the number of iterations to optimize the computation time an alternative approach called the Broyden-Fletcher-Goldfarb-Shannon (BFGS) method is utilized while adapting the synapse weight.
 The combination of this particular architecture is found to be optimal in terms of performance and convergence of the network.
-The MLPBNN is trained for 200 epochs using the BFGS optimization method for the convergence of the algorithm.
+The MLPBNN is trained for 200 epochs using the BFGS optimization method.
+The number of epochs are optimized by monitoring the performance of the algorithm and by comparing the outputs from training and testing datasets to check underfitting or overfitting of the results.
+Additionally, the degree of correlation between the variables used for training was optimized to minimize the potential bias.
+The MLPBNN provides a method for estimating the relative importance of each input variable through a variable ranking technique.
+This method utilizes the sum of the squared weights of the connections between the input neuron corresponding to variable \( i \) and all neurons in the first hidden layer.
+The importance \( I_{i} \) of the input variable \( i \) is defined as,

+where, \( x_i \) is the sample mean of the input variable \( i \), \( w_{ij}^{(1)} \) is the weight connecting input neuron \(i \) to hidden neuron \( j \) in the first hidden layer, \( n_h \) is the number of neurons in the first hidden layer, and \( n_{\text{var}} \) is the total number of input variables.
+The importance of the three input variables are presented in the table~\ref{varImp}.
+It can be seen that the input parameter $\kappa\sigma^2$ provides better ranking in terms of separability than other variables.

 In parallel, the SVM algorithm is tested with Radial Basis Function (RBF) kernel mode.
 The RBF kernel is usually used when the data are non linear in nature.
 Apart from the calculation of the squared distances between points, it has the $\Gamma$ parameter which controls how well model fits the data.
-The RBF mode used in our training dataset has $\Gamma$ parameter value of 0.25 and with a tolerance of 0.001.
+For SVM algorithm, the tolerance and $\Gamma$ values are tuned to minimize the false positive rate which is given by Type-I error.
+The RBF mode used in our training dataset has a $\Gamma$ value of 0.25 and with a tolerance of 0.001.
+Though higher $\Gamma$ (=1) value yields marginal gain ($< 0.25\%$) in area under the curve, but it introduces an overfitting risk.
+Thus we have chosen a value for which the decision boundary is smooth enough to classify efficiently while preserving the model from over-fitting.